aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/error-messages/index.md

            | Instrumentation run failed due to "process crashed" | Typically device or instrumentation related problem.
 Process crashed because of some unknown reason.
 The best way to find this reason is to check the device logcat and find the moment when it happens
            | Instrumentation run failed due to "android.content.ActivityNotFoundException" | An activity expected by the test script was not found. | Take a look at the logs and look for which activity was not found
            | Instrumentation run failed due to "process crashed" | Application has crashed |
-           | Timeout for running tests exceeded. | Test execution took too long and the run was killed by Testdroid
+           | Timeout for running tests exceeded. | Test execution took too long and the run was killed by Bitbar Testing
 Execution  | Instrumentation timed out after 600 seconds | |
            | Instrumentation run failed due to 'java.lang.NullPointerException' | This usually means some variable or object in the test was unexpectedly null | Inspect the stacktrace, find the error and fix it
            | Instrumentation run failed due to 'java.lang.ClassNotFoundException' | Bad `.apk` build  | Rebuild your application and retry